JieunKwon/Ordering-Flow/README.md

 # Ordering-Flow
+# HTML5, CSS, JavaScript

 @ March 2018
-# HTML5, CSS, JavaScript
-# the main focus is to verify the field entered from user

 Program Description
 ---------------------
-It was made to show the simple online ordering system
+It was made to show the simple online ordering system.
+The main focus is to verify the field entered from user

 Program Flow